 Camp staff are willing to answer questions and discuss the purpose and objectives of their program.

 - Ask about the camp's behavior management plan and visitation policy.

 - Ask your neighbor, school counselor and church leader for their opinions.

 - Check the safety record of the camps under consideration.

 Finally, campers and parents also share in Michigan's efforts to maintain quality camping.

-After choosing & attending a Michigan Children's Camp, if you or your child have a concern about something that happened at camp or how something was handled by the camp, contact the Bureau of Children and Adult Licensing's Complaint Intake Unit.
+After choosing & attending a Michigan Children's Camp, if you or your child have a concern about something that happened at camp or how something was handled by the camp, contact the Children and Adult Licensing Division's Complaint Intake Unit.